orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### _transferOrb

 *Transfers the ERC-721 token to the new address.
-If the new owner is not this contract (an actual user), updates `holderReceiveTime`. `holderReceiveTime` is used to limit response flagging and cleartext recording durations.*
+If the new owner is not this contract (an actual user), updates `holderReceiveTime`. `holderReceiveTime` is used to limit response flagging duration.*

 ```solidity